 A pass filter is a really useful tool in audio mixing.
-That’s because, unlike other filters which attenuate or boost frequencies by a certain amount, a pass filter allows you to cut sections of the frequency spectrum out entirely.
+That’s because, unlike other EQs which turn frequencies up or down (e.g. parametric EQs and shelving filters), a pass filter allows you to filter out portions of the frequency spectrum.
 There are two main types of pass filters that are used in music mixing.
 Those are high-pass filters (HPF) and low-pass filters (LPF).
 In this article, I’ll explain what pass filters do, how you can use them, and the benefits of doing so.

 Controlling a pass filter: